Anytime-Valid Quantum State Tomography via Confidence Sequences: Numerical Results

 In both two-qubit and four-qubit settings, the set sizes for all schemes shrink as $t$ increases and more measurement data are collected.
 Moreover, the empirical miscoverage rate for the proposed AV-QST remains below the required upper bound $\alpha$ specified in~(\ref{eq:prob2}) at all times, whereas the miscoverage rate of the B-QST credible region grows well above this bound.
 In contrast, LR-QST almost never exhibits miscoverage because it produces an overly large confidence region, which makes it substantially less informative than AV-QST.
 This result highlights a general conclusion from our experiments: While LR-QST cannot theoretically guarantee anytime coverage, in practice it is seen to be extremely conservative, yielding regions whose size is much larger than for AV-QST, especially for a larger number of qubits.

 Panels (c) in Fig. \ref{fig:2qub_results} and Fig. \ref{fig:4qub_results} show the empirical miscoverage rate as a function of the target miscoverage rate $\alpha$ at $t=100$.
-B-QST sets are consistently smaller than the corresponding confidence sets produced by AV-QST, failing to meet the desired miscoverage rate, while the LR-QST sets are always larger than the sets produced by AV-QST, confirming the over-conservativeness of AV-QST sets.
+B-QST sets are consistently smaller than the corresponding confidence sets produced by AV-QST (see panel (b)), but they fail to meet the desired miscoverage rate.
+In contrast, the LR-QST sets are always larger than the sets produced by AV-QST, confirming the over-conservativeness of LR-QST sets.